 Ruth is the founder and a co-facilitator of the Digital Library Federation’s Working Group on Labor in Digital Libraries, Archives, and Museums and works as the Cataloging Systems and Linked Data Strategist at the Penn State University Libraries.
 She has held precarious positions and supported a precarious, academic spouse.
 Her research and service agendas focus on improving the working experiences of new professionals, from technical onboarding to labor conditions.

-Sandy is a co-facilitator of the Digital Library Federation’s Working Group on Labor in Digital Libraries, Archives, and Museums, and works as the Assistant Dean for Special Collections and Archives at the University of Missouri—Kansas City.
+Sandy is a co-facilitator of the Digital Library Federation’s Working Group on Labor in Digital Libraries, Archives, and Museums, and works as the Associate Dean for Special Collections and Archives at the University of Missouri—Kansas City.
 She has held consecutive grant-funded positions for almost 5 years, as a contingent project manager supervising other contingent workers.
 Her experiences have led her to speak on the challenges of managing grant-funded projects, particularly focused on labor concerns with position design and the role of identity in these contexts.

 Amy is a co-facilitator of the Digital Library Federation’s Working Group on Labor in Digital Libraries, Archives, and Museums, works as the Electronic Records Archivist at the University of Maryland, College Park, and is a PhD student in the University of Maryland College of Information Studies, studying vernacular digital archiving and preservation practices.
 She entered the library and archives field through a series of contingent and precarious positions, following several years of contingent and precarious work in landscape architecture and adjacent disciplines.